 8. Prepare a contract to establish basic terms.

-9. Remind Board members of the HAA Trademark Policy and their commitment.
+9. Remind Board members of the HAA Trademark Policy found here: https://officerslounge.clubs.harvard.edu/article.html?aid=546 and their requirement to comply with the policy.

 10. Sponsor are not to have access to the event’s registration list.